tomtomdurrant/designer-plugin-threading-repro/README.md

    ```bash
    npm run serve
    ```
-3. Open your browser and navigate to `http://localhost:5173`.
+3. Open your browser and navigate to `http://localhost:5173?director=localhost:80`.
+This assumes Designer is running on localhost at port 80.

 ## Project Structure